Untitled

 1) Regular Classes

 b.
-3 points: Qualifying score in Open or winning Novice Class (A or B)
+3 points: Qualifying score in Time 2 Beat

 c.
-4 points: Qualifying score in Excellent or Masters or winning Open Class
+4 points: Qualifying score in any Open/Preferred Open class

 a.
 7 points: High Scoring Weimaraner in Trial